Polynomial bounds for surfaces in cusped 3-manifolds: Introduction

-Finally, the methods we develop here are also new: they have not been used in any of the previous bounds.
-Some of our techniques can be seen broadly as generalizations of normal surface theory.
-However the direct application of classical normal surface theory to this problem can only produce universal bounds that are exponential.
-For example, using triangulations of 3-manifolds and normal surface theory, one can bound the number of isotopy classes of fundamental normal surfaces; see Matveev~\cite{Matveev}, Jaco and Oertel~\cite{JacoOertel}, and Hass, Lagarias, and Pippenger~\cite{HLP}.
-This can be used to give bounds on the number of all essential surfaces in certain settings, but the bounds are a tower of exponentials in terms of genus.
-Normal surfaces are also used in the recent work of Dunfield, Garoufalidis, and Rubinstein~\cite{DunfieldGaroufalidisRubinstein}, but, as explained above, the set up is different: instead of a universal bound, normal surfaces allow an algorithm that will count disconnected closed orientable surfaces once a 3-manifold is fixed.
+The methods we develop here are also new: they have not been used in any of the previous bounds.
+Some of our techniques can be seen broadly as generalizations of normal surface theory, though we do not triangulate the 3-manifold, looking instead at a more general decomposition.
+Moreover, the direct application of classical normal surface theory to this problem does not yield polynomial bounds, as explained above.

+One dimension lower, a similar question was addressed by Mirzakhani for curves on surfaces~\cite{Mirzakhani}, with numerous extensions, for example~\cite{Sapir:NonsimpleGeodesics, ErlandssonSouto:MultiGeodesics}.

-Note that a related, but much simpler problem is bounding the number of incompressible surfaces that can be simultaneously disjointly embedded in a 3-manifold.
-This problem was originally studied by Kneser, who obtained bounds in 1929~\cite{Kneser}.
+A related, but simpler problem is bounding the number of incompressible surfaces that can be simultaneously disjointly embedded in a 3-manifold.
+It was originally studied by Kneser, who obtained bounds in 1929~\cite{Kneser}.
 Here, we bound all essential embeddings, not just disjoint collections.